Garden Suburb

 An assessment of population growth drivers in Garden Suburb reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates, as of Nov 2025, the Garden Suburb statistical area (Lv2) has an estimated population of around 2,000.
-This reflects a growth of 41 people since the 2021 Census, which reported a population of 1,959 people.
-The change is inferred from AreaSearch's estimation of the resident population at 1,972 following examination of ABS's latest ERP data release in June 2024 and an additional 4 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,052 persons per square kilometer.
-The Garden Suburb (SA2) experienced a growth rate of 2.1% since the census, which is within 1.9 percentage points of the SA3 area's growth rate of 4.0%, demonstrating competitive growth fundamentals.
-Natural growth contributed approximately 52.0% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.
+The population of Garden Suburb is estimated at around 2,002 as of February 2026.
+This reflects an increase of 43 people since the 2021 Census, which reported a population of 1,959 people.
+The change is inferred from the resident population of 1,972, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,053 persons per square kilometer.
+Garden Suburb's growth rate of 2.2% since census positions it within 1.9 percentage points of the SA3 area (4.1%).
+Population growth was primarily driven by natural growth contributing approximately 52.0%.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth is projected for national non-metropolitan areas.
-The Garden Suburb (SA2) is expected to increase by 324 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 16.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Considering these projections, an above median population growth is projected for Garden Suburb, expected to increase by 327 persons to 2041, reflecting a gain of 17.4% in total over the 17 years.

 Frequently Asked Questions - Population